kubernetes/website/content/en/docs/concepts/overview/what-is-kubernetes.md

 Each VM is a full machine running all the components, including its own operating system, on top of the virtualized hardware.

 **Container deployment era:** Containers are similar to VMs, but they have relaxed isolation properties to share the Operating System (OS) among the applications.
 Therefore, containers are considered lightweight.
-Similar to a VM, it has its own filesystem, CPU, memory, process space, and more.
+Similar to a VM, a container has its own filesystem, CPU, memory, process space, and more.
 As they are decoupled from the underlying infrastructure, they are portable across clouds and OS distributions.

 Containers are becoming popular because they have many benefits.
 Some of the container benefits are listed below: